spicyjack/lack-docs/App-SharedLibraryDeps.md

 - Gets a list of library dependencies for a given library file
 - (Optional) gets the name of the package the linked-to library came from (if any)
-- (Optional) Can use a kernel filelist instead of the system for verifying that required files are present in order to satisfy library dependencies
+- (Optional) Uses a kernel filelist as input, and walks the filelist to verify that all of the library dependencies are present
+  - This would need to be done on the donor system to make sure that all library files are available for parsing/recursion/verification
 - (Optional) Works on other operating systems besides Linux

 ## Todos ##